 The Interrogatives section features interviews with prominent people in the field of linguistics, or disciplines related to linguistics such as neurocognition and animal behavior and communication.
 Interviews are limited to not more than 15 questions, and should be submitted with a profile of the interviewee, and an accompanying landscape portrait (no less than 800 pixels in resolution).
 Please address submissions for Interrogatives to Kevin Martens Wong.

-The language profile section describes a language or dialect of a language in detail.
+The Language Profiles section describes a language or dialect of a language in detail.
 This includes, but is not limited to, the language’s history, place in a language family, historical or present-day variation and current issues, as well as how it differs from English and the Indo-European family of languages.
-We do not limit the choice of language, but we reserve the right to publish your article as and when we see fit, as we currently limit language profiles to one per quarterly issue.
+We do not limit the choice of language, but we reserve the right to publish your article as and when we see fit.
 Submissions considering less salient languages or dialects of major languages are generally preferred.
 Please address pitches and submissions to Fuad Johari.

 We accept reviews of published material relating to linguistics—books, magazines, journal articles or web series—, although we prefer books.
 We also accept reviews of feature films that have linguistics or language as a central narrative element, although there are very few of these currently in existence.
 Please address submissions for Reviews to Frances Loke Wei.